TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Get-JcSdkOrganizationPolicyResult.md

 # Get-JcSdkOrganizationPolicyResult

 ## SYNOPSIS
-This endpoint returns all policy results for an organization.
+This endpoint returns all configuration (policy) results for an organization.

 ##### Sample Request